robertdavidgraham/masscan/doc/masscan.8.markdown

   * `--adapter-ip <ip-address>`: send packets using this IP address.
 If not specified, then the first IP address bound to the network interface will be used.
+Instead of a single IP address, a range may be specified.
+	NOTE: The size of the range must be an even power of 2, such as 1, 2, 4, 8, 16, 1024 etc. addresses.

-  * `--adapter-port <ip-address>`: send packets using this port number as the source.
+  * `--adapter-port <port>`: send packets using this port number as the source.
 If not specified, a random port will be chosen in the range 40000 through 60000.
 This port should be filtered by the host firewall (like iptables) to prevent the host network stack from interfering with arriving packets.
+Instead of a single port, a range can be specified, like `40000-40003`.
+NOTE: The size of the range must be an even power of 2, such as the example above that has a total of 4 addresses.

   * `--adapter-mac <mac-address>`: send packets using this as the source MAC address.
 If not specified, then the first MAC address bound to the network